Primary materials: Paper napkins, glue, acrylic paint.

 I ground up paper napkins and mixed them with glue.
 This makes a hard, light papier-mache that is strong even when quite thin, and has a tiny bit of flexibility which keeps it from being brittle.
 I like this homemade stuff more than the stiffer commercial papier-mache I used before.

 Painting this took a while.
 I generally knew where I wanted to go, but hadn’t done a “toned-down metal” paint scheme before, so I ended up putting on several unnecessary layers.
-If I were to do a paint like this again I know what I’d change to streamline the process.

 I’ve wanted to make a mask with a stripe across one eye for a couple of years now.
 I kept not doing it for one reason or another.
 This one seemed perfect for it and I like how it turned out.